 This is an in-depth article.
 Feel free to use the links below to skip ahead to the sections you’re most interested in.

 - 3 levels of BitTorrent policy

 - Summary and additional articles

 Here ya go, we ranked 21 of the world’s most popular VPN providers from first to worst based on their overall torrent-friendliness.
-We considered multiple factors in this ranking including:

 - Logging Policy